Whale vocalization: Other whale sounds

-Research in Whale Vocalization

 It was previously thought that most baleen whales make sounds at about 15–20 hertz.
 However, a team of marine biologists, led by Mary Ann Daher of the Woods Hole Oceanographic Institution, reported in New Scientist in December 2004 that they had been tracking a whale in the North Pacific for 12 years that was "singing" at 52 Hz.
 Scientists have been unable to explain this phenomenon.
-52 Hz is a very low sound, it is audible through human ears as a low moaning sound.
+For humans 52 Hz is a very low sound; it is audible through human ears as a low moaning sound, while normal whales are inaudibly low.
 It was not expected that this whale was a new species, more so this whale indicated that a currently known species potentially has a much wider vocal range than previously thought.
 There is disagreement in the scientific community regarding the uniqueness of the whale's vocalization and whether it is a member of a hybrid whale such as the well documented blue and fin whale hybrids.